 Prioritize your tasks.
 Prioritizing your to-do list according to urgency can help you get everything done in a timely manner without feeling frazzled.
 To begin, jot down all of the tasks that are on your to-do list.
 Then, sort these tasks according to priority — which items need to get done first?
 Having a sorted list can significantly reduce stress and ensure that you’re maintaining your commitments to others.

-- Look for helpful tools.
-Having the right equipment in your kitchen can streamline operations at your restaurant.
+Look for helpful tools.
+Having the right equipment in your kitchen can streamline foodservice operations.
 You may want to consider what Ovention has to offer.
-Their top-of-the-line ovens (we love the Double Milo®!) will help you maintain food consistency and freshness while ensuring that your meals come out perfect every time.
+Their top-of-the-line ovens (like the Double Milo®, Matchbox, Shuttle and Conveyor!!) will help you maintain food consistency and freshness while ensuring that your meals come out perfect every time.
 In the end, this can reduce inefficiencies and the odds of problems arising during the workday, giving you more opportunity to carve in time for R&R.

-- Take care of your body.
+Take care of your body.
 While it might seem harmless to skip a workout class when a problem arises at work, this habit can take its toll on your body over time.
-Maintaining your overall health is essential to putting your best foot forward when you’re at the restaurant.
+Maintaining your overall health is essential to putting your best foot forward when you’re leading a foodservice team.
 Similar to penciling in “me time,” think about carving out opportunities to focus on your health, whether it’s through enjoying a nutritious lunch every day or fitting in a brisk walk each morning.

 Striving for Work-Life Balance

 Achieving an optimal work-life balance is easier said than done, but with these six tips, you can give yourself the best chance at successfully maintaining your health and your career.
 Focusing on having the right tools on hand can help you reduce stress and get more done.
 With kitchen equipment from Ovention, you can streamline processes in your kitchen, maintain consistency, and reduce the odds of mechanical issues causing problems for you during the workday.